bessfernandez/reduxstorybook/README.md

-# netlifyfun
+# Test app with Redux / TS / Storybook
-Fun Fun Fun With Netlify.
-Sample React / Redux / TS / Storybook app
+Fun Fun Fun sample app with Redux / TS / Storybook.May be converted into a boilerplate of sorts..

 ## Tech Stack
 - React